Can A Root Canal Be Combined With Other Dental Procedures?

 Tooth Sensitivity After a Crown

-After Dr. Knight finishes crown treatment at Knight Dental Care in Midland, MI, some patients may experience tooth sensitivity afterward.
+After Dr. Knight finishes crown treatment at Knight Dental Care in Midland, MI, some patients may experience tooth sensitivity.
 This pain can occur suddenly while brushing, flossing, biting, or chewing and usually resolves about a week after the crown placement.
 It’s advisable to avoid chewing on the crown until it is properly healed, which will limit the pain you experience.
 If you’re experiencing lingering tooth sensitivity, contact Dr. Knight for a dental exam.

-Reasons for pain after a crown
+Reasons for Pain After a Crown

 When you’re experiencing pain from your crown, it may be caused by many things, including: